elephantscale/es-training-new/course-outlines/spinnaker.md

 * Building templates / pipeline-as-code
 * Template management
 ### SpinCLI
-### Integrations
+### Integration
-* Integrations/expectations from source code systems (branching model impacts for example)
+* Integration and expectations from source code systems (branching model impacts for example)
-* Integrations/expectations from with build systems
+* Integration and expectations from with build systems